boozallen/jenkins-templating-engine/docs/concepts/library-development/multi-method-steps.md

 ## Use Case: Utility Steps

 Multi-Method Library Steps are most useful when creating Library Steps that wrap a particular utility.
-The methods on the step can then represent diffent actions the utility can take.
+The methods on the step can then represent different actions the utility can take.

-!!! example "Utilty Step Example: Git"
+!!! example "Utility Step Example: Git"
     === "Git Utility Step"
         ```groovy
         void add(String files){